Memphis Grizzlies Sign Recently Released Oliver-Maxence Prosper To Two-Way Deal

 According to ESPN's Shams Charania, Prosper has signed a two-way deal with the Memphis Grizzlies, a team that could use his length and versatility off the bench.

-The 23-year old was once the No. 24 overall pick in the NBA Draft, and while he hasn't developed the way Dallas had hoped, there was still excitement for his future.
-In 92 NBA games played thus far, Prosper has averaged 4 points in just 10 total minutes per game, but given his length and talent at 6-foot-8, it's easy to see why there was excitement around him.
+The 23-year-old was once the No. 24 overall pick in the NBA Draft, and while he hasn't developed the way Dallas had hoped, there was still excitement for his future.
+In 92 NBA games played thus far, Prosper has averaged 4 points in just 10 minutes per game, but given his length and talent at 6-foot-8, it's easy to see why there was excitement around him.

 Recommended for You